clarkbk/birth-names/README.md

 $ python3 process.py
 ```

 Creates a data model for birth records and initializes a database schema using [Peewee ORM](http://docs.peewee-orm.com/en/latest/).
 Loops through all U.S. and U.K. data files in `/data/` and loads the records into a PostgreSQL database.
+This could take as long as a half hour to complete.